Former Albany County Resident Files Lawsuit Against Albany County School District No.1

-The lawsuit claims that when Lewis was succeeded by Randy Wilkinson as Director of Transportation, Wilkinson told bus drivers and monitors not to report the boy’s behavior and to destroy any previous notes or reports on the boy.
+The lawsuit claims that when Lewis was succeeded by Randy Wilkison as Director of Transportation, Wilkison told bus drivers and monitors not to report the boy’s behavior and to destroy any previous notes or reports on the boy.

 The girl’s teacher, Susan Taucher, allegedly also knew of the misconduct and did not report it or inform the girl’s parents of any issues.